 The annual report from the World Economic Forum (WEF) declares Cybersecurity threats atop their 2019 Global Risk Report, research finds.

 The annual Global Risks Report (GRR) from the World Economic Forum ranks Cybersecurity among the top threats society faces, alongside other uncertainties such as environmental risks and geopolitical tensions.
 The report created in partnership with Marsh & McLennan Companies and Zurich Insurance Group places technological vulnerabilities atop their research as more businesses and enterprises engage in commerce through means of the internet.
-This integration of society and technology will lead to more dependency on better security measures that individuals and business of all sizes can utilize to keep their data safe.
+This integration of society and technology will lead to more dependency on better cyber security protections that individuals and business of all sizes can utilize to keep their data safe.

 The GRR outlines the potential of cyber attacks towards national critical infrastructure, and the lack of security resources employed to keep these utilities protected.
 WEF officials reference the nation-state based attacks including an incident of hackers accessing US electric utility control rooms.
 New hardware weaknesses have been revealed through strings of data breaches throughout the past 12 months.
 Just recently, hackers were able to take control of two industrial-level cranes, maneuvering the machinery as they desired.
 The vulnerabilities within critical technological infrastructure is a national concern that needs to be addressed with a serious tone and strategy.
 This will require ongoing efforts from security professionals in both private and public sectors to combine resources and programs.